JuliaBooks/Books.jl/README.md

 - the user is comfortable with managing two REPLs,
 - the user wants to embed Julia code,
 - Markdown sections and subsections (level 2) should be numbered and listed in the HTML menu, and
-- the book (website, PDF and Docx) is built via CI.
+- the book (website, PDF and DOCX) is built via CI.

 The reason that numbering of sections is always assumed is to allow the book to be printed.
 Without section numbers, it is difficult to refer to other parts of the book.